mcosovic/FactorGraph.jl/docs/src/man/graphicalmodel.md

 ```julia-repl
 freezeFactorVariable!(gbp; factor = index, variable =index)
 ```
-The functions accept following parameters: composite type `GraphicalModel`; the factor node index corresponding to the row number of the Jacobian matrix; and the variable node index corresponding to the column number of the Jacobian matrix.
+The functions accept following parameters: composite type `GraphicalModel`; the factor node index corresponding to the row index of the Jacobian matrix; and the variable node index corresponding to the column index of the Jacobian matrix.
 Note that the singly connected factor nodes can not be frozen because they always send the same message.

 ---